Albrecht Schulte-Hostedde

 Biography

 My parents emigrated to Toronto in the 1960s, and I was born and grew up in southern Ontario.
 I have had a life-long interest in animals and science, peaking in 1985 when I won first place in the Behavioural Sciences category as well as the Junior Coordinator's Award at the Hamilton District Science and Engineering Fair for my Gr 8 project "Hamsters and Mazes".
 After completing high school and a mediocre competitive swimming career, I went to the University of Western Ontario, where I completed a degree in Ecology and Evolution.
 Graduate school at Guelph (MSc) and back at Western (PhD) was focussed on small mammal evolutionary ecology, particulary the evolution of female-biased sexual size dimorphism in mammals (especially the yellow-pine chipmunk), while I worked on sperm competition in fish (lake whitefish, bluegill sunfish, walleye) and snakes (northern water snake) during my NSERC post-doc at Queen's University.
-I was hired at Laurentian in 2002, after a contentious and narrow departmental vote.
+I was hired at Laurentian in 2003, after a contentious and narrow departmental vote.
 In 2011 I was appointed a Tier 2 Canada Research Chair in Applied Evolutionary Ecology, which ended in 2022.
-I have been a visiting researcher as part of sabbatical visits to the Institut de Recherche pour la Developpement (IRD) (2016) and the Centre d’Ecologie Fonctionelle et Evolutive (CEFE) (2023), both in Montpellier, France.
+I have been a visiting researcher as part of sabbatical visits to the Institut de Recherche pour la Developpement (IRD) with Karen McCoy (2016) and the Centre d’Ecologie Fonctionelle et Evolutive (CEFE) with Anne Charmantier (2023), both in Montpellier, France.
 I have been involved in governance on council of the Canadian Society for Ecology and Evolution, the Board of the Canadian Council on Animal Care, the Terrestrial Mammal Subcommittee of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and the Board of the Algonquin Wildlife Research Station.
-I also serve/served as an Associate Editor/Editorial Board member for the journals Wildlife Research, Behavioral Ecology and Sociobiology, and Behavioral Ecology
+I also serve/served as an Associate Editor/Editorial Board member for the journals Wildlife Research, Behavioral Ecology and Sociobiology, and Behavioral Ecology.

 Education

-• BSc - University of Western Ontario 1994
+- BSc - University of Western Ontario 1994

-• MSc - University of Guelph 1997
+- MSc - University of Guelph 1997

-• PhD - University of Western Ontario 2002
+- PhD - University of Western Ontario 2002

-• NSERC PDF - Queen's University 2002-2003
+- NSERC PDF - Queen's University 2002-2003

 Academic Appointments